nfinit/nsdev/README.md

 # nsdev
-Public repository for the NFINIT Systems
+This is the public repository for the NFINIT systems website sources